-The School Liaison Officer (SLO) works to connect commanders, educators, and parents.
+The School Liaison (SL) works to connect commanders, educators, and parents.
 They serve as the subject matter experts for K-12 education issues.
-The SLO's primary function is to provide transition support to DoD-eligible families with school-age children to ensure smooth transitions between schools and positive educational experiences.
-The SLO can provide numerous resources to assist families, educators, and commands in their efforts to create positive and supportive educational environments for military children.
+The SL's primary function is to provide transition support to DoD-eligible families with school-age children to ensure smooth transitions between schools and positive educational experiences.
+The SL can provide numerous resources to assist families, educators, and commands in their efforts to create positive and supportive educational environments for military children.

 Click here for the online learning resources list:

-Navy School Liaison Officers Provide Seven Core Services to Assist Families:
+Navy School Liaison's Provide Seven Core Services to Assist Families:

 - School Transition Services (PCS Cycle): School Liaison Officers assist families with school transfers and help “level the playing field” for military children and youth.

-- Deployment Support: School Liaison Officers connect educators with the Navy deployment support system to inform them about the cycles of deployment and the tools available to assist educators in working with Navy children.
+- Deployment Support: School Liaisons connect educators with the Navy deployment support system to inform them about the cycles of deployment and the tools available to assist educators in working with Navy children.

 Local School Information